Our Location

 Broken or Chipped Tooth

 A broken or chipped tooth can be a painful and stressful experience.
-Whether it happens due to an accidental fall, biting down on something hard, or a sports injury, knowing how to manage the situation before seeing a dentist can help prevent further damage and discomfort.
-In this blog, we’ll guide you through the immediate steps to take and what to expect when you visit your dentist.
+Whether caused by an accidental fall, biting into something hard, or a sports injury, acting quickly and correctly can reduce discomfort and prevent further damage.
+This guide from Buford Dental will help you take the right steps before visiting your dentist in Buford, GA.

 Immediate Steps to Take After a Tooth Breaks or Chips